Five Questions for a General cover art

 Episodes

-• General Daniel Allyn
+• General Robert Brown

 Welcome back to Five Questions for a General, a production of the Modern War Institute at West Point.
 This series features specially selected cadet hosts who are given an incredible professional development opportunity—to sit down with senior military officers and ask carefully crafted questions about everything from leadership to their unique experiences while serving, to their expectations about the future of war.